Maracaipe611/Maracaipe611/README.md

 # 💫 About Me:
 Dev.
-Pleno C# .Net & React | Typescript | Next<br>Actually working at Neon Pagamentos<br>I have a personal project and you can visit at this link: https://chelf.app<br>I love to learn new things :)
+Pleno C# .Net & React | Typescript | Next<br>Currently working at Neon Pagamentos<br>I have a personal project and you can visit at this link: https://chelf.app<br>I love to learn new things :)

 ## 🌐 Socials: